Dreams…we all have them, but not all of us get to realize ours.

 You may come to the realization that dreams are not always what they are cracked up to be.
 For some people they work and for others they do not.
 When you find that chasing dreams is not making you happy, but rather bringing you down, the final solution is to stop chasing them.

-As I try to explain in my article on the nature of Zen, the present moment is all that there is.
+The present moment is all that there is.
 If you spend too long chasing a dream, you’ll never find the time to enjoy the moment that is happening right now.